mmaroti/uasat/README.md

 Finished in 5.73 seconds.
 ```

-I have also included small programs used for my research, you can
+I have also included a few small programs used for my research, you can
 disregard those.

 ## Internal structure